 A primary goal of the undergraduate Major program in chemistry is to provide a quality educational foundation for productive and creative careers in chemistry and in such related professions as biochemistry, medicine, and engineering.
 Many graduating chemistry majors proceed to graduate work in chemistry or biochemistry, to medical school, or occasionally to business school or law school.
 Other graduates choose to proceed directly to positions in government, industry, or education.

 To satisfy the needs of those interested in this most central of sciences, the Department of Chemistry offers a broad range of courses and two slightly different degrees.
 A student may elect to pursue a regular chemistry major or to concentrate in the area of biochemistry.
-The course offerings and requirements for these degrees are detailed in the Handbook for Chemistry Majors (pdf).
+The course offerings and requirements for these degrees are detailed in the Handbook for Chemistry Majors (classes of 2017 thru 2019) (class of 2020).
 Advanced undergraduates often elect to take one or more graduate courses (500 level) if the prerequisites are fulfilled.

 In order to qualify for graduation with Latin honors (cum laude, magna cum laude, summa cum laude), a student must follow a more rigorous program.
-The course requirements for honors eligibility are also provided in the Handbook for Chemistry Majors (pdf).
+The course requirements for honors eligibility are also provided in the Handbook for Chemistry Majors (classes of 2017 thru 2019) (class of 2020).

 Aside from fulfilling the course requirements and achieving an appropriately high grade point average, performance in undergraduate research is an important consideration for awards and Latin honors.
 Credit can be obtained for performance of undergraduate research through Chem 490 and Chem 495.